For Seniors, High Blood Pressure Not What it Used to Be

 People with naturally low blood pressure have a lower risk of cardiovascular problems and live longer.
 High blood pressure, when left uncontrolled, can lead to heart attack, stroke, and aneurysm.
 Smoking, obesity, and inactivity are all risk factors for high blood pressure, which also has a genetic component that's passed down in families.

-However, not everyone gets their blood pressure low enough with just lifestyle changes, and if that first number climbs above 140, you officially have high blood pressure, or hypertension.
+However, not everyone gets their blood pressure low enough with just lifestyle changes, and if that first number climbs above 140, you officially have high blood pressure or hypertension.
 High blood pressure affects about two-thirds of people 60 and older.

-About 50 million Americans are on blood pressure drugs of all different kinds, including diuretics ("water pills"), beta blockers (which slow your heartbeat), and ACE inhibitors (which help stop blood vessels from narrowing).
+About 50 million Americans are on blood pressure drugs of all different kinds, including diuretics (“water pills”), beta-blockers (which slow your heartbeat), and ACE inhibitors (which help stop blood vessels from narrowing).

 The new target numbers are like speed limits: If you tell people the maximum speed is 65, they may drive at 75.
-To that line of thinking, leaving the target at 140 may mean more Americans actually bring their number below 150.
+To that line of thinking, leaving the target at 140 may mean more Americans will bring their number below 150.

 Understand that following these new guidelines is up to your doctor.
 Blood pressure is just one risk factor for heart disease, and people using medication to maintain a number in the 140s without serious side effects should not suddenly stop and let that number drift up.